First seen way back in 1991, Norton AntiVirus is one of the best-known brands in the security business.

 An intelligent firewall (opens in new tab) lets you know if untrusted programs are trying to make an internet connection, and asks if these should be allowed.
 While that's a potential hassle for the user, we find it only happened in the most extreme circumstances, and we were given plenty of information to help us decide.

 Instead of the usual 'dubious.exe is trying to get online, allow? <Yes, No>' warnings, for instance, the firewall warned us that our test program wasn't digitally signed, had been released less than a week ago and had very few users, as well as showing us the URL it was trying to reach.
 You're able to allow or block the connection in a couple of clicks, and optionally have the firewall remember your decision, ensuring you won't be asked again.

 If you know what you're doing, heading off to the Settings dialog gets you access to all the gory low-level technical details, right down to the detailed rules governing each protocol and traffic type.

 The big surprise with Norton AntiVirus Plus is its bundled backup tool.
 Kaspersky offers backup, but only to local drives, and in its high-end Total Security suite.
-Norton's backup is a hosted service which comes with 2GB of online backup space in AntiVirus Plus (although it supports local destinations, too.)
+Norton's backup is a hosted service which comes with 2GB of online backup space in AntiVirus Plus (it supports local destinations, too.)

-We can't complain about ease of use, though - Norton does a lot to help you get started.
-The default settings back up all your Office documents, pictures, music, contacts, internet favorites and so on.
+We've no complaints about ease of use, though.
+By default, the app backs up your Office documents, pictures, music, contacts, internet favorites and so on.
 If that totals less than 2GB, you can back up your data to the web in a click; if it's more, you're able to exclude individual files, folders or entire files, or you can choose a local drive as the destination, instead.

 Backups can be run on demand, or scheduled to automatically run every day, week or month, and a 'Run only at idle time' option should ensure it won't get in the way when you're busy.